datalad-handbook/book/docs/beyond_basics/101-181-metalad.rst

 MetaLad is a :term:`DataLad extension` that allows you to

-* associate :term:`metadata` with a dataset, a subdataset, or a file,
+* associate :term:`metadata` in any format with a dataset, a subdataset, or a file,
 * extract metadata automatically from primary data or handle manually supplied metadata,
 * transport metadata separately from primary data,
 * dump metadata and, for example, store it in a file, or search through it with a tool of your choice.

-The basic philosophy of MetaLad is: A user provides arbitrary metadata, gives it a name, and associates it with a specific version of a file or dataset.
+The basic usage model of MetaLad is: A user provides arbitrary metadata, gives it a name, and associates it with a specific version of a file or dataset.
 MetaLad will store this association, enable metadata transport, and allow  metadata queries.
+The following section illustrates relevant concepts, commands, and workflows.

 Primary Data versus Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You now might ask: "What is 'metadata' then?"
+You might ask upfront: "What is 'metadata'?"
 Very simply put: Metadata is data about data.
 In principle, any kind of data could be metadata.
 What makes it metadata is the fact that it is associated with some "primary" data, and usually describes the primary data in some way.
 Consider two simple examples from the physical and the digital world: A library catalog contains metadata about the library's books, such as their *location*; and a file system stores the *creation time* of a file as well as the *user ID* of its creator.